 Importance of Sensory Activities

 Sensory play is essential for babies as it engages their senses and helps them learn to process sensory information and understand their surroundings.
 It provides them with opportunities to explore and make sense of the world around them.
-Babies brain is constantly absorbing a lot of information through their senses.
+Babies’ brains are constantly absorbing a lot of information through their senses.
 Examples of sensory activities include tummy time with colorful objects, sensory bins with various textures, playing with musical toys, exploring different textures, engaging in mirror play, reading sensory books, and experiencing nature outdoors.

 Sensory play helps babies: